Forms & Templates

 New Course Proposal (including GEAR/GWAR)

-To propose a new course, navigate to Curriculog, click on the COURSE: [catalog year] New Course Form, then click on the checkmark to begin the proposal.
+To propose a new course, navigate to Modern Campus Curriculum, click on the COURSE: [catalog year] New Course Form, then click on the checkmark to begin the proposal.

-- If the course will satisfy one or more GEAR areas, prepare and attach the GEAR/GWAR Course Certification Form for each GEAR area satisfied.
+- If the course will satisfy one or more GEAR areas, prepare and attach the GEAR/GWAR Course Certification Form, including information and for each GEAR area for which you are requesting certification.

-- If the course will satisfy a major or minor requirement, you must also submit a separate Program Change Proposal for each program that will utilize this course to indicate toward which program requirements the course will count.
+- If the course will satisfy a major/minor requirement, you must also submit a separate Program Change Proposal for each program that will utilize this course to indicate toward which program requirements the course will count.

 - Course description